Trish Benson

 About me

-Hello, my name is Trish.
-Thank you for taking the time to read a little more about the counselling and therapy I provide.
+Hello.
+My name is Trish.
+Thank you for taking the time to learn more about the counselling and therapy I offer.

-I am a professionally qualified therapeutic counsellor, a registered member of the British Association for Counselling and Psychotherapy (BACP), providing counselling for 18 years, seeing clients privately for 14 years, and offering both short-term and long-term therapy.
+I am a professionally qualified therapeutic counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I have provided counselling for 18 years, seen clients privately for 14 years, and offered both short-term and long-term therapy.

 My practice is in a village on the outskirts of Kings Lynn, West Norfolk.